RS001 – Chemical Hygiene Plan

 • Toxic

 • Listed Wastes are wastes from common manufacturing and industrial processes (F-listed), wastes from specific industries (K-listed), and wastes from commercial chemical products (U- and P-listed).
-Examples of U- and P- listed wastes sometimes handled in laboratories include phenol, nicotine, cyclophosphamide, warfarin, epinephrine streptozotocin and other hazardous drugs.
+Examples of U- and P- listed wastes sometimes handled in laboratories include cyclophosphamide, warfarin, epinephrine streptozotocin and other hazardous drugs.
 Empty containers of U- and P- listed materials must be handled as hazardous waste unless triple rinsed with a suitable solvent to remove any chemical residue.
 Rinsate used to clean waste containers must itself be discarded as hazardous waste.

 • Universal Waste includes certain batteries (primarily rechargeable batteries such lithium, nickel-cadmium, nickel metal hydride, and mercury oxide), mercury-containing equipment (e.g., thermometers, thermostats), and certain lamps (e.g., fluorescent bulbs).
 Note: alkaline batteries and incandescent bulbs are not considered Universal Wastes and can be legally disposed of as trash.

 • Mixed Waste consists of hazardous chemical waste mixed with radioactive waste.
+EPA-regulated hazardous waste should not be mistaken for biological or radiological wastes.

 All chemical constituents in a hazardous waste container must be identified by knowledgeable laboratory personnel.
-Not only is this required by the EPA, it also ensures that waste can be properly characterized and disposed of by the Office of Research Safety Affairs or Campus Safety.
-If there is uncertainty about the composition of a waste stream resulting from an experimental process, laboratory employees must consult the Laboratory Supervisor for assistance or the Office of Research Safety Affairs for assistance.
+Not only is this required by the EPA, it also ensures that waste can be properly characterized and disposed of by the Office of Research Safety or Campus Safety.
+If there is uncertainty about the composition of a waste stream resulting from an experimental process, laboratory employees must consult the Laboratory Supervisor for assistance or the Office of Research Safety for assistance.
 In most cases, careful documentation and review of the SDS for all chemical products used in the experimental protocol will result in accurate waste stream characterization.
 Information contained within an SDS pertinent to making a hazardous waste determination can be found in specifically Section 2, “Hazard Identification” and Section 13, “Disposal Considerations.”
 If the composition of a waste is unknown and cannot be determined the Office of Research Safety may perform additional analysis on this material.

 • Hazardous Waste Labeling

 All waste must be properly labeled as soon the first drop of waste enters a waste container.
-Containers must be labeled and clearly marked with the words “Hazardous Waste,” list the chemical components of that waste, and identify the hazards associated with that waste.
+Containers must be labeled and clearly marked with the words “Waste” or “Hazardous Waste” and list the chemical components of that waste.
 Hazardous waste labels are available on the Office of Research Safety website.
-These labels must be filled out in a percentage format as shown below.
+These labels should be filled out in a percentage format as shown below.
+Listing accurate percentages is not as important (+ 5% is acceptable and constituents less than 1% can be listed as “trace”) as listing all of the chemicals that makeup the waste.
+If a chemical is found in the laboratory and the composition is unknown, it should be assumed to be hazardous and labeled as “Hazardous Waste – awaiting proper characterization”.

 Hazardous Waste Label Example

-• Waste Storage
+Waste Storage

 Hazardous waste containers in UTHSC laboratories are stored in satellite accumulation areas (SAA).
 SAAs are used to manage hazardous waste in laboratories and shops because doing so provides safe and effective means to accumulate hazardous waste before removal by Campus Safety.
 Additionally, SAAs provide the least restrictive regulatory option for the accumulation and storage of hazardous waste containers.
 The following SAA rules must be followed managing hazardous waste in a laboratory: